kimjoar/writings/super-simple-mvc.md

   code.

-Let's go through these in order, and see how we can create a super simple, albeit simplistic, MVC while using some great and widely used libraries.
-(The essence of this is not its brevity, but that it is suprisingly easy to do.)
+Let's go through these in order, and see how we can create a super simple, albeit simplistic, MV* library while using some great and widely used libraries.
+(The essence of this is not its brevity, but that it is suprisingly easy to do, and that we can learn a lot about Backbone.js and similar libraries in the process.)

 Creating new components
 -----------------------

 Backbone.js uses
 [`extend`](http://documentcloud.github.com/backbone/#Model-extend) to
-create new components.
-Let's look at how we can create a `UserView` which inherit from `View` and has a `showUser` method using Backbone.js:
+create new components which inherit functionality from a parent.
+Let's look at how we can, using Backbone.js, create a `UserView` which inherit from the core `View` component and which define a `showUser` method:

 ```javascript
 var UserView = Backbone.View.extend({